 What is the current density?

-Another concept related to the intensity of electric current is the current density.
 With the current density we can express the average current per unit of a conductor's bone.
 The current density is designated by the symbol J. In the definition of current density it is assumed that current flows uniformly through the conductor cross section.

 The current density is an important value when calculating the section of a conductor through which a certain electric current has to circulate.